ebramk12/digital-disbursements/docs/interactive-guide/api-flow/create-recipient.md

 ## Step 1: Create a Recipient

 ### Description
 This request will create a recipient for card vaulting or payment purposes.
 This is always the first step that needs to be taken to do any transactions or calls on the system.
+In this step we will register the recipient in our system with the uniquie indentifier (merchantCustomerId )i.e the merchant unique random number for the customer.

 <!-- theme: success -->
 >### Special Considerations